White vs Brown Eggs

 Where to Buy

 White Eggs vs. Brown Eggs

 There is no difference in the taste or nutrition between egg colors.
 An egg’s color is the result of natural pigments being added to the shell when the egg is forming inside the hen.
 The color of eggs that hens lay is determined by her breed.

 So why do we mostly see white eggs in grocery stores?
 At some point in history, consumers showed a preference for white eggs, so that’s what egg farmers focused on producing.
 We often see brown eggs at home farms and farmers’ markets because many of the dual-purpose breeds that small farms prefer lay brown eggs.

-The color eggs laid by common breeds are…
+Here are the different color eggs laid by the most common breeds: